Afrobeats 2019: Nigeria Vs Cameroon who is who?

 Why will a learned superstar like Davido in his song “One of a kind” vehemently say “dance makossa from Congo” or in one of his utterances in Douala say he knows only Samuel Etoo and Stanley Enow in Cameroon.

-These and many uncited instances show how Nigeria is skeptical aligning with Cameroon in urban music.
+These and many uncited instances show how Nigeria is sceptical aligning with Cameroon in urban music.
 Just like Nigeria Cameroon clashes with cote d’Ivoir where Ivoirians accuse Cameroonians of stealing their music style to make waves.
 For example, Ivorian Vlogger WillSteph accuses Franko and Maalox of exploiting Coupe decaler beats to shine in the name of 237 rap style.